viamrobotics/docs/docs/manage/data-management/data-management-tutorial.md

 {{% alert title="Note" color="note" %}}

 We're enabling data capture from a camera for this tutorial, but did you know that you can enable data capture on most [Viam components](/components/)?
-This allows you to capture not just image data, but sensor data, robot state data, and so on
+This allows you to capture not just image data, but sensor data, robot state data, and so on.

 {{% /alert %}}